nielse63/eslint-config-enielsen/README.md

 ## Intro

-`node-template` is a light-as-hell GitHub template repo to quickly and easily get a new Node.js project up and running.
-It's meant to be a skeleton for future projects and framework/feature agnostic - whether you want to create an Express app, CLI tool, or just a quick script `node-template` is a good starting point.
+`eslint-config-enielsen` is a light-as-hell GitHub template repo to quickly and easily get a new Node.js project up and running.
+It's meant to be a skeleton for future projects and framework/feature agnostic - whether you want to create an Express app, CLI tool, or just a quick script `eslint-config-enielsen` is a good starting point.

 ## Features